 - Helping to resolve disputes and workplace conflicts.

-What issues does ACAS help with?
+What issues does Acas help with?

 - Dismissals.

-- Disciplinary and grievance issues
+- Disciplinary and grievance issues.

-- Discrimination, harassment or bullying.
+- Discrimination, harassment, and/or bullying.

 - Working hours.